adobe/open-development-template/README.md

     the project's [Governance](Governance.md) to give project contributors structure in how they do their work?

-Each component should:
+Each component describes why and how to document each aspect of a project and provides examples.

-- explain why it is important to document the component
+## Contributing

-- provide examples of how and where to document the component
+Thanks for thinking about contributing to this project!
+Check out our [contribution guidelines](CONTRIBUTING.md) for information on how to get involved.